KermitEmperor/SKSEIconLoader/README.md

 Easily configurable with the provided .ini file.

 After running Skyrim, once at the Main Menu, press the `~` key to open the game console.
-If the icon and/or app title didn't fail there should be an error message there!
+If the icon and/or app title didn't fail there should be a happy message there!

 # CommonLibSSE NG